Loubrains/StrictSignal/README.md

 ## Overview

-This project provides a module for strict type-checking signals PySide6.QtCore.Signal.
+This module provides type-checking for PySide6.QtCore.Signal.

 When imported, it will automatically patch the Signal class to enforce type checking on signal emissions.